 1. Location and Size

 The location of the farm is very important.
-As with many models I have described before, Miracle Farm is located relatively close to the target market, in this case close to the million-and-a-half people living in the city of Montreal.
+As with many models I have described before, Miracle Farm is located relatively close to the target market, in this case, close to the million-and-a-half people living in Montreal.

 2. On-site Permaculture Nursery

-Stefan needed a lot of trees for his new orchard, although there were 4000 apple trees in the orchard already, in the first two years of owning the farm he sadly lost 1000 of them.
-The cost of the trees accounts for more than 50% of the costs of an orchard so to decrease his expenditure Stefan set up nursery project so that he could grow his own trees.
+Stefan needed a lot of trees for his new orchard.
+Although there were 4000 apple trees in the orchard already, in the first two years of owning the farm he sadly lost 1000 of them.
+The cost of the trees accounts for more than 50% of the costs of an orchard, so to decrease his expenditure, Stefan set up a nursery project so that he could grow his own trees.

-So think about it, if you want to start a permaculture orchard, you could plant a nursery ahead of time by using 10ftx10ft (3mx3m) spot in your back yard.
-Plan now, gather your mother plants from which you will be able to take cuttings or scions for grafting, contact people in your area that are doing similar projects and learn from them.
-You could grow just below 1000 trees in that small area (If you have trees in each of the pots you should yield 900 trees).
+So think about it, if you want to start a permaculture orchard, you could plant a nursery ahead of time by using a 10ftx10ft (3mx3m) spot in your backyard.
+Plan now, gather your mother plants from which you will be able to take cuttings or scions for grafting, contact people in your area that are doing similar projects, and learn from them.
+You could grow just below 1000 trees in that small area (If you have trees in each of the pots, you should yield 900 trees).

 As Stefan said: “There is a tremendous motivating force to find a piece of property once you have a nursery full of plants that will soon need to be transplanted.”